Andrew-S-Rosen/cbe504/main.typ

 Both the Freundlich and Tóth isotherms were proposed as ways to deal with surface heterogeneity.
 The Temkin isotherm was proposed as a way to indirectly deal with adsorbate--adsorbate interactions.

-// ==== BET Theory for Multilayer Adsorption
+==== BET Theory for Multilayer Adsorption

-// _This is an"advanced topic" not discussed in class and provided solely for the interested reader._

-// The models we have discussed so far assume that there is only a monolayer of adsorbates along the surface.
+The models we have discussed so far assume that there is only a monolayer of adsorbates along the surface.
-// However, multiple layers of adsorbates that are stabilized by van der Waals interactions are oftentimes possible, particularly at low temperatures and high gas pressures.
+However, multiple layers of adsorbates that are stabilized by van der Waals interactions are oftentimes possible, particularly at low temperatures and high gas pressures.
-// To address this limitation, we will introduce Brunauer--Emmett--Teller (BET) theory.
+To address this limitation, we will introduce Brunauer--Emmett--Teller (BET) theory.
-// In BET theory, we make the following assumptions:
+In BET theory, we make the following assumptions:

-// 1.
-Adsorption occurs on well-defined sites with one molecule adsorbing per surface site.
+1. Adsorption occurs on well-defined sites with one molecule adsorbing per surface site.
-// 2.
-The molecule adsorbed at layer $i$ can itself act as an adsorption site for a gas molecule to form at layer $i+1$.
+2. The molecule adsorbed at layer $i$ can itself act as an adsorption site for a gas molecule to form at layer $i+1$.
 There are no interactions between the gas molecules in a given layer.
-// 3.
-The uppermost layer of adsorbates is in equilibrium with the gas phase.
+3. The uppermost layer of adsorbates is in equilibrium with the gas phase.
-// 4.
-The heat of adsorption for the first layer is the strongest and constant.
+4. The heat of adsorption for the first layer is the strongest and constant.
 The heat of adsorption for the remaining layers can be approximated as the heat of liquefaction.
-// 5.
-At the saturation pressure, the number of layers approaches infinity, such that it becomes analogous to the surface being surrounded by a fluid phase.

-// With these assumptions in place, we consider the adsorption of species A onto the surface of a material.
-// The adsorption of species A onto the bare surface $#ce("*")_0$ yields a new site $#ce("*")_1$:
-// $ ce("A") + ce("*")_0 eqArrow(k_1,opposite:k_(-1)) ce("*")_1. $
-// Generalizing this process to multiple layers, we have
-// $ ce("A") + ce("*")_(i-1) eqArrow(k_i,opposite:k_(-i)) ce("*")_i, $
-// where $k_i$ refers to the rate constant for formation of layer $i$ (i.e. adsorption onto layer $i-1$), and $k_(-i)$ refers to desorption from layer $i$.
-// With this numbering scheme, a perfect monolayer would mean that all adsorbates exist on layer $i=1$, for instance.

-// We will refrain from providing a detailed derivation of the BET isotherm here, as it is mainly useful for determining the surface area of a material rather than kinetic data.
-// Simply providing the big reveal, the BET isotherm for multi-layer physisorption can be shown to be
-// $ theta = (c x)/((1-x) (1+ x(c-1))),quad"where" c equiv K_1/K_ell"and" x equiv P/P_0, $<eq:bet>
-// where $K_ell$ is the equilibrium constant for adsorption and desorption off of a liquid surface of the molecular species, $P$ is the pressure of the adsorbate, and $P_0$ is its vapor pressure.
-// Generally, $c$ is simply referred to as the BET $c$ constant.
-// The BET isotherm is most accurate when $P\/P_0$ is between roughly 0.05 and 0.3.
-// At low pressures, the heterogeneous nature of the surface sites can play a notable role.
-// At high pressures, nanoscale and microscale irregularities in the surface itself can impact the results.

-// It is always worth testing out limiting behavior.
-// In the case of low pressures, it is unlikely for there to be multilayer adsorption, so we should expect the BET isotherm to be analogous to the Langmuir isotherm in this limit.
-// Indeed, plugging $x<<1$ we get
-// $ theta approx (c x)/(1 + c x), $
-// which is the same functional form as the Langmuir isotherm of
-// $ theta = (K_"ads" P)/(1+ K_"ads" P) $
-// and is fully equivalent if $c = K_"ads" P_0$.

-// As previously alluded to, the BET isotherm is typically used for surface area measurements.
-// This is done by noting that
-// $ theta = v/v_"m", $
-// where $v$ is the volume of the gas adsorbed to the surface and $v_"m"$ is the volume of gas that would be adsorbed if there were precisely a full monolayer of coverage.
-// This allows us to rewrite #ref(<eq:bet>) slightly as
-// $ v = (v_"m" c x)/((1-x) (1+ x(c-1))). $
-// Generally, one will pick a sample to study and carry out an isotherm measurement with a given adsorbate molecule, which is most typically #ce("N2").
-// The value for $x$ is the independent variable controlled by the experimentalist by changing the pressure of gas introduced to the system.
-// In modifying $x$, the volume of adsorbed gas $v$ is measured, from which both $v_"m"$ and $c$ can be obtained as fitting parameters for the particular temperature and adsorbate--adsorbent system.

-// With the value for $v_"m"$ obtained from experiments, the specific surface area of the material (typically reported in $"m"^2\/"g"$), $S_"BET"$, can be computed as
-// $ S_"BET" = (v_"m" N_ce("A") alpha)/V  dot 1/m_"adsorbent" , $
-// where $N_ce("A")$ is Avogadro's number, $alpha$ is the adsorption cross section of the adsorbate (i.e. the area that a single adsorbate would cover when adsorbed), $V$ is the molar volume of gas at the same conditions as $v_"m"$ was obtained, and $m_"adsorbent"$ is the mass of the adsorbent.
-// Typically, $alpha$ and $V$ are tabulated quantities, and $m_"adsorbent"$ is readily measurable.
+5. At the saturation pressure, the number of layers approaches infinity, such that it becomes analogous to the surface being surrounded by a fluid phase.

+With these assumptions in place, we consider the adsorption of species A onto the surface of a material.
+The adsorption of species A onto the bare surface $#ce("*")_0$ yields a new site $#ce("*")_1$:
+$ ce("A") + ce("*")_0 eqArrow(k_1,opposite:k_(-1)) ce("*")_1. $
+Generalizing this process to multiple layers, we have
+$ ce("A") + ce("*")_(i-1) eqArrow(k_i,opposite:k_(-i)) ce("*")_i, $
+where $k_i$ refers to the rate constant for formation of layer $i$ (i.e. adsorption onto layer $i-1$), and $k_(-i)$ refers to desorption from layer $i$.
+With this numbering scheme, a perfect monolayer would mean that all adsorbates exist on layer $i=1$, for instance.

+We will refrain from providing a detailed derivation of the BET isotherm here, as it is mainly useful for determining the surface area of a material rather than kinetic data.
+Simply providing the big reveal, the BET isotherm for multi-layer physisorption can be shown to be
+$ theta = (c x)/((1-x) (1+ x(c-1))),quad"where" c equiv K_1/K_ell "and" x equiv P/P_0, $<eq:bet>
+where $K_ell$ is the equilibrium constant for adsorption and desorption off of a liquid surface of the molecular species, $P$ is the pressure of the adsorbate, and $P_0$ is its vapor pressure.
+Generally, $c$ is simply referred to as the BET $c$ constant.
+The BET isotherm is most accurate when $P\/P_0$ is between roughly 0.05 and 0.3.
+At low pressures, the heterogeneous nature of the surface sites can play a notable role.
+At high pressures, nanoscale and microscale irregularities in the surface itself can impact the results.

+It is always worth testing out limiting behavior.
+In the case of low pressures, it is unlikely for there to be multilayer adsorption, so we should expect the BET isotherm to be analogous to the Langmuir isotherm in this limit.
+Indeed, plugging $x<<1$ we get
+$ theta approx (c x)/(1 + c x), $
+which is the same functional form as the Langmuir isotherm of
+$ theta = (K_"ads" P)/(1+ K_"ads" P) $
+and is fully equivalent if $c = K_"ads" P_0$.

+As previously alluded to, the BET isotherm is typically used for surface area measurements.
+This is done by noting that
+$ theta = v/v_"m", $
+where $v$ is the volume of the gas adsorbed to the surface and $v_"m"$ is the volume of gas that would be adsorbed if there were precisely a full monolayer of coverage.
+This allows us to rewrite #ref(<eq:bet>) slightly as
+$ v = (v_"m" c x)/((1-x) (1+ x(c-1))). $
+Generally, one will pick a sample to study and carry out an isotherm measurement with a given adsorbate molecule, which is most typically #ce("N2").
+The value for $x$ is the independent variable controlled by the experimentalist by changing the pressure of gas introduced to the system.
+In modifying $x$, the volume of adsorbed gas $v$ is measured, from which both $v_"m"$ and $c$ can be obtained as fitting parameters for the particular temperature and adsorbate--adsorbent system.

+With the value for $v_"m"$ obtained from experiments, the specific surface area of the material (typically reported in $"m"^2\/"g"$), $S_"BET"$, can be computed as
+$ S_"BET" = (v_"m" N_ce("A") alpha)/V  dot 1/m_"adsorbent" , $
+where $N_ce("A")$ is Avogadro's number, $alpha$ is the adsorption cross section of the adsorbate (i.e. the area that a single adsorbate would cover when adsorbed), $V$ is the molar volume of gas at the same conditions as $v_"m"$ was obtained, and $m_"adsorbent"$ is the mass of the adsorbent.
+Typically, $alpha$ and $V$ are tabulated quantities, and $m_"adsorbent"$ is readily measurable.

 == Surface Reaction Rate Laws <heterogeneous-catalysis-reaction-mechanisms>